-SOCIAL STUDIES: The kinders had fun learning about and seeing various kinds of maps.
+SOCIAL STUDIES: The kinders began learning about and seeing various kinds of maps.
 We read Me on the Map to help us broaden our understanding of the world around us.

 ASSESSMENTS: Assessing your kinder in their literacy and math skills are underway.
 I am so proud of the progress I am noticing.
+Notes stating your kinder’s independent reading levels are starting to come home.
+Notice that their TAKE HOME books have reflected the change in levels.
 Please continue to work with your kinder at home by writing upper and lower case letters with proper formation, reviewing their popcorn words, reading books with them and listening to them read to you.
 Don’t forget the math skills of counting by 1’s and 10’s to 100, writing numbers 1-20 with proper formation, telling, drawing and solving addition/subtraction stories and looking for number partners (2+4=6 & 10+4=14).
 As you can see, we are very busy learning and reviewing many skills in kindergarten.
 I am excited to share your kinder’s personal progress with you at conferences.

 KOOL KINDERS ARE BOOK LOVERS:

 *WINTER GEAR: Thank you for sending your child with all that they need to stay warm outside….snow pants, hats, mittens, boots.
 Just a reminder, we will be outside for recess if the temperature is above 0 degrees.
-The playground is VERY WET.
+The playground is VERY WET, VERY ICY.
 Please continue to send all of their snow gear.

 *BACKPACK SNACK: Please continue to send 2 healthy, quick snacks with your kinder each day.
 Your kinder needs to be refueled so that they be ready to learn.

 *WED.FEB.
-28––ART; HOMEWORK DUE….math and literacy; LIBRARY Please remember to return your child’s book.
+26––STEAM; LIBRARY Please remember to return your kinder’s book.

-*FRI, MARCH 9–FAST FRIDAY (Early Release Dismissal at 2:15pm)
+*FRI, MARCH 6–FAST FRIDAY (Early Release Dismissal at 2:15pm)